Bio, book Info and More

 Excerpts from Nexus Point

 Any examples of real life influences in Nexus Point?

 The first chapter of Nexus Point is based on shenanigans my best friend and I got up to while attending Adult Space Academy in Huntsville, Alabama.
 Although, there is no violence in the true story- only blinding myself when I took a flash photograph of the solar panel in the dark museum.

 What inspired Nexus Point and the Time Ranger series?

 To have others enjoy the world I created.
 I want to live in it, and I know other people dream of spaceflight, space stations and time travel- particularly now with the successful launch and landing of Perseverance on Mars, so I created a world and characters for them to also enjoy as much as I do myself.

 What are some unique selling points of Nexus Point?

 I'm a Canadian female with experience in both military and space sciences, but I write from a male perspective.
 I also write pure escapism.
 I want readers to get in a world that has nothing to do with their own reality, especially during these trying times of COVID 19.

 Who are some of your favourite authors who perhaps influence your writing?

 I'm in love with Canadian Author, Timothy S. Johnston and his Tanner Sequence, and all of Elizabeth Moon's Vatta Series.
-These authors have found the right blend of military, action and deep characters.
+For military scifi my go=to authors are JN Chaney and Michael Mammay.
+All these authors have found the right blend of military, action and deep characters.
 I'm also a huge fan of Gareth L. Powell.
 His descriptions are vivid and his sense of humour is on par with mine.
 If I had to choose a Master Work Author, it would be him.